Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 If characters are ambushed—not expecting combat in the least, they must suffer through an Ambush Round.

+Ambushed characters:

-Instead of starting combat as normal, Ambushed characters instead start with **0 Impulse**, and may only act *after* all other characters have acted, regardless of their Turn Order.
+-   Start with **0 Impulse**,

+-   May only act *after* all other characters have acted, regardless of their Turn Order.
 Once the Ambush Round ends, normal turn order resumes.

 Ambushes are premeditated affairs--requiring setup, planning, and coordination between the party.
 Players cannot suddenly go into combat if things are not going their way and declare it an Ambush.

-Player Character always get a Reflexive (Cunning + Awareness) roll to individually avoid becoming Ambushed.
-The difficulty is based on the skill of the Ambush characters (e.g. Cunning + Sneak).
+To prevent being ambushed, Player Characters get a Reflexive (Cunning + Awareness) roll against the skill of those setting up the ambush.
+Typically this would be a contested roll against (Cunning + Stealth).

 ### Holding Action

-Characters may choose to Hold their Action, waiting for something to happen in order to respond to it.
-Players must describe what it is they are waiting for—they cannot arbitrarily wait.
-Any action may be held—be it a Maneuver, Decisive, or Free Action.
+Any character may Hold their Action, or wait to act based on something that happens in the battlefiled.
+To do so, the must spend **2 Impulse** and describe what it is they are waiting for: they cannot arbitrarily wait.
+When the specified event happens, they get a chance to act *before* or *after* the event, at their discretion.
+Any action may be held, be it a Maneuver, Decisive, or even Free Action.

-When the specified event happens, they must spend **2 Impulse,** and then take their action as desired, (either before or after the specified event, at their choice)

-If the event does not happen in the Round, the Player loses their action.
-(But they do not need to spend the Impulse).
+If the event does not happen in the Round, the character regains their spent 2 Impulse, but does not get a chance to act this Round.

 ### Change Initiative